chihchienwu/Pewlett-Hackard-Analysis/README.md

 ## Summary and Further Questions
 1. How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-Based on the compiled the list, there are 90,000 employees
+Based on the compiled the list, there are 90,000 employees that are retiring soon.
+This accounts for 38% of total current workforce, which is big part of the resouces that will be goone soon.

-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+2. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+Based on the last query, the company only has roughly 1900 employees that are eligible for mentorship program, which is only a fraction of the retiring workforce.
+The company should look to hire externally very soon, or expand thier mentorship eligibility requirement to start training more junior staff members.